Backendt/Backendt/README.md

 ### Hi there 👋
-Im a Fullstack Developper and Application Security specialist located in France
+Im a Fullstack Developper and Application Security specialist located in Liège

-- 🔭 I’m currently looking for **a 2 years work-study contract**
+- 🔭 I’m currently looking for **full-time job in development or cybersecurity**

-- 🌱 I’m currently studying **at Epitech 🔎**
+- 🌱 I’m currently learning **cryptography**

 - 💬 Ask me about **Java and Web security 🔒**